sam-coleman/BOW-Physiognomy/README.md

 # BOW-Physiognomy
-Facial Recognition project using linear algebra.
+Facial Recognition using linear algebra.
+Created for project as part of Quantitative Engineering Analysis.